distribution-explorer/distribution-explorer.github.io/_sources/background/software.rst.txt

 	# Draw 20 random numbers from standard Normal
 	rng.normal(loc=0, scale=1, size=20)

 In this app, we always use ``rng`` for an instantiated generator, as is typically done in the NumPy documentation (though the docs sometimes use ``rg``).
-The entry for each distribution show the syntax for sampling out of the distribution using NumPy, importantly in a way where the parametrization is consistent with all other packages shown.
+The entry for each distribution shows the syntax for sampling out of the distribution using NumPy, importantly in a way where the parametrization is consistent with all other packages shown.

 Using Numba
 ^^^^^^^^^^^